Arriving Soon: Incredible New Journeys for 2023 & 2024!

 This afternoon, you’ll depart for a half-day tour of Duart Castle, or the ancient seat of the Scottish Clan McLean for the last 700 years.
 En route, you’ll take in the natural beauty of the Isle of Mull during a panoramic drive while listening to an informative lecture about the cultural Heritage of this region.
 When you arrive at Duart Castle, you'll take an informative tour, followed by light refreshments of tea or coffee and cake.

 After, enjoy a dolphin and whale watching experience with guidance from members of a local marine life trust.

 Belfast, Antrim, and the Giant’s Causeway

 Locals will tell you that the Giant’s Causeway was formed when the giant Finn McCool tossed massive boulders in the water in order to battle another giant across the way in Scotland.
 Scientists will tell you that this amazing natural phenomenon (a UNESCO World Heritage Site) was created when basaltic lava from an ancient eruption solidified into thousands of hexagonal columns.
 Your eyes will tell you that you are witnessing something quite otherworldly.
 Also breathtaking is the power and beauty of the Antrim coast, which you’ll travel along, too.
-Afterward, enjoy a delightful lunch in a local restaurant before continuing on to Belfast, Northern Ireland's capital.
+Afterward, enjoy a delightful lunch in a local restaurant before returning to the ship.

 Alternatively, embark on a panoramic tour of Belfast.
 The city that launched the Titanic is often remembered today for the Troubles — but with those days well behind it, Belfast bubbles with activity, centered on a revitalized Victoria Square.
 You’ll then return to the ship for lunch.